judy-n/Trader/phase2/documents/README.txt

 - when viewing accounts that need to be frozen, you can either freeze all of them or none of them

 - when viewing requests to be unfrozen, you can either accept a request or leave it there

-- upon choosing the 'edit a user's threshold values' option, you must enter the username of the normal user whose thresholds you wish to change